pragathoys/build_xmrig_for_armv7/README.md

 ```

 # Clone the GitHub repository of the software
-We will use the repository maintained by tpruvot:
+We will use the main repository :

 ```shell
 root@raspberrypi:~# git clone https://github.com/xmrig/xmrig.git